BENTONVILLE -- Owen Dyer is hanging on by his fingertips on the latest season of "American Ninja Warrior." That's just how he likes it.

 The competition has been filmed in full, he said.
 The teen said he's limited on what he can share about how he fared overall toward the show's $1 million top prize, which is awarded to the ninja who can conquer all four stages of the obstacle course at the National Finals in Las Vegas.

-Owen Dyer said the course of his own life was affected when he discovered the sport three years ago at his 10-year-old brother Hayes' recommendation.
-He didn't have an interest in sports prior to discovering ninja warrior, he said.
+Owen said the course of his own life was affected when he discovered the sport three years ago at his 10-year-old brother Hayes' recommendation.
+He didn't have an interest in sports before discovering ninja warrior, he said.

 "Once I found it, it just clicked with me," he said.